 In 1903, Joseph’s son, Abraham Asscher cuts the world’s largest diamond at the time, The Excelsior, into ten stones.

-The Asscher cut patent expired during WWII, leaving competing diamond cutting companies to replicate the stone but with lower quality results.
+The Art Deco period saw a huge rise in popularity of the Asscher cut diamonds with its long lines and bold shape, though the Asscher cut patent expired during WWII, leaving competing diamond cutting companies to replicate the stone but with lower quality results.

-Then, in the 1980’s, Queen Juliana of the Netherlands granted the Asscher Diamond Company a royal title to commend their prestigious position in the diamond industry.
+In the 1980’s, Queen Juliana of the Netherlands granted the Asscher Diamond Company a royal title to commend their prestigious position in the diamond industry.

-And finally, in 2001, Joseph Asscher’s grandchildren reinvents the cut as The Royal Asscher Cut.
+Finally, in 2001, Joseph Asscher’s grandchildren reinvents the cut as The Royal Asscher Cut.